erikfredner/cv/cv.md

 ### Collections
 “The Novel as Data” \hfill 2018 \
-Co-authored with Mark Algee-Hewitt, Hannah Walser\
+Co-authored with Mark Algee-Hewitt and Hannah Walser\
 *The Cambridge Companion to the Novel*

 \newpage